LiHeUA/NystromEigvecBound/README.txt

 The work described in the code was published in:

-[1] Li He, Nilanjan Ray and Hong Zhang, "Error Bound of Nystrom-approximated NCut Eigenvectors and Its Application to Training Size Selection", to appear in Neurocomputing.
+[1] Li He, Nilanjan Ray and Hong Zhang, "Error Bound of Nystrom-approximated NCut Eigenvectors and Its Application to Training Size Selection", Neurocomputing, 2017, Vol. 239, May: 130-142.

 Please cite this paper if you use the code to generate your results.